samhanley02/module2/README.md

 Let's continue to do some more stuff like we did in Module 1 and continue our introductory exploration of system administration.

+Click on the "Wiki" link above to view directions for this Lab.

-The code in this repository is not used by this lab.
-It is example code for those who may want to explore the Node-Red and Jupyter systems more.
+The code in this repository is NOT used by this lab.
+Code from Lab 1 is reused.

+The code in this repo are example code for those who may want to explore the Node-Red and Jupyter systems more.
+Reach out to the instructor if interested.

 **CONTEXT MATTERS**